-a) Itemized Annual Operating Budget
+Itemized Annual Operating Budget

-Use Form BH-20 to develop the detailed budget for the service.
+Use Form BH-20 (see Appendix L) to develop the detailed budget for the service.
 Also included is a list of the specific items that would be in that budget section.
+List each expense separately, do not "lump" expenses together.
+All expenses must directly correlate to the service being proposed.
+DBH will return budgets that do not meet the below criteria.

-- BH-20 Summary page details the Revenue and Expense Summary

-- Revenue Summary [Ensure revenues expected for the service are reported from ALL other funding sources (i.e., Medicaid)]
+- a.
+BH-20 Summary page details the Revenue and Expense Summary - i.
+Revenue Summary - Ensure revenues expected for the service are reported from ALL other funding sources (i.e., Medicaid).

+ii.Expense Summary

-- Expense Summary [include the federally approved indirect cost rate or approved de minimis rate from the DBH]
+- Include the federally approved indirect cost rate or approved de minimis rate from the DBH.

+- b.
+BH-20c1 Personnel Services Expenses

-- BH-20c Personal Services Expenses [Ensure that all staff to be employed to provide the service are reported on this form]
+- Ensure that all staff positions to provide the specific service are reported on this form.
+Each position must be listed separately.

+- c.
+BH-20c2-Fringe Benefits

+- List for each staff listed on BH-20c1.

-- BH-20d Operations Expenses
+- d.
+BH-20d Supplies/Operating Expenses

-- BH-20e Travel Expenses
+- e.
+BH-20e Travel Expenses

+- List each expense separately to include mileage and rate.

-- BH-20f Other Expenses
+- f.
+BH-20f Contracts/Consultants

-- BH-20g Administration Expenses
+- g.
+BH-20g -Equipment

+- List each equipment expense, including property capitalized separately.

+- h.
+BH-20h-Indirect

+- Provide a copy of the preapproved federal rate.

-- b) One Time Development/Start-up Budget
+2. One Time Development/Start-up Budget

-Use Forms BH-20 to develop the one-time start-up budget for the service.
+Use Forms BH-20 (see Appendix L) to develop the one-time start-up budget for the service.
 These forms have a list on the back of the page that includes specific items for that budget section.
+List each expense separately, do not "lump" expenses together.
+All expenses must directly correlate to the service being proposed.
+DBH will return budgets that do not meet the below criteria.